apigee-127/bagpipes/README.md

 ## Pipes

 A Pipe is just defined as an Array.
-It can be reference by it's key and can reference other pipes and fittings by their keys.
+It can be reference by its key and can reference other pipes and fittings by their keys.
 Each step in a pipe may be one of the following:

 1. A pipe name